lucas-riedlshah/compsci235-assignment2/README.md

 ## Python version

-Please use Python version 3.6 or newer versions for development.
-Some of the depending libraries of our web application do not support Python versions below 3.6!
+Please use Python version 3.9 or newer versions for development.
+Some files use type hinting of `list` without importing typing.List, as in 3.9 this is no longer required.
+Also, some of the depending libraries of our web application do not support Python versions below 3.6!

 ## Installation